apparentorder/reweb/README.md

 #### API Gateway

-We abuse the API Gateway because it's simply the better Load Balancer -- it has less administrative overhead, we don't need to embed it in any
-VPC, and most importantly, it charges per actual request instead of per hour.
+We abuse the API Gateway because it's simply the better Load Balancer -- it has less administrative overhead, we don't need to embed it in any VPC, and most importantly, it charges per actual request instead of per hour.

 It is used simply as a dumb HTTP proxy and forwards all requests to Lambda.
-Note that it terminates TLS; it allows custom domain names and ACM certificates.
+Note that it terminates TLS;
+it allows custom domain names and ACM certificates.

+*** UPDATE *** Support for Application Loadbalancers has been added!
+There's several reasons where ALB might be preferable -- most importantly, it becomes cheaper than API Gateway at some traffic levels.

 #### re:Web